 Russell Mulcahy's videos were all filmed in a highly cinematic style back when nearly all music videos were still being shot in video and almost always were filmed on location in some beautiful and/or majestic setting.
 He also liked utilizing split screens and widescreen footage, and was doing slightly surreal music videos back when a lot of videos were simply performance videos with a little added footage thrown in.

-Ok Go have a tendency towards visually impressive and surprisingly cheaply made videos, using a lot of primary colours or other effects that stand out.
+Ok Go have a tendency towards visually impressive and surprisingly cheaply made videos, using a lot of primary colours or other effects that stand out, and often consisting of a single shot.

 Also, pole matches.
 Insane objects on top of poles at every corner of the ring.
 Expect any sort of tangible object at the center of a dispute to be put on a pole.
 And if there is no object in dispute, he'll put a weapon of some sort on a pole.
 Just because.